emunozdc/pyranges_plot/README.md

  - Dictionary where the keys should be the data's chromosome names in string format and the values can be either ``None`` or a tuple indicating the limits.
 When a chromosome is not specified in the dictionary or it is assigned ``None`` the coordinates will appear as default.
- - Tuple option sets the limits of all plotted chromosomes as it specifies.
+ - Tuple option sets the limits of all plotted chromosomes as specified.
  - PyRanges object can also be used to define limits, allowing the visualization of one object's genes in another object's range window.